 The objective of the Speed Management Plan is to achieve compliance by road users with the roadwork speed limits.
 It documents all measures to be taken by the Contractor to achieve this outcome.
-Monitoring the effectiveness of temporary traffic control measures is a core principle of the Manual of Uniform Traffic Control Devices (MUTCD) Part 3 and the QGTTM and is required on all Sites.
+Monitoring the effectiveness of temporary traffic control measures is a core principle of the QGTTM and is required on all sites.